Eware-IoT 2024

 Papers not exceeding 6 double-column pages, including figures must be submitted via EasyChair, written in English, and contain original material that has not been published or is currently undergoing review elsewhere.

 Papers must use the new ACM article template (when using the overleaf ACM template, choose the sample-sigconf.tex file).
-Accepted full papers will be presented during the workshop in 8 min presentation + 2 min Q&A style.
+Accepted full papers will be presented during the workshop in 15 min presentation + 5 min Q&A style.
 Short papers (up to 2 pages) are encouraged to report novel and creative ideas that are yet to produce concrete research results but are at a stage where community feedback would be useful.
-Accepted short papers will be presented at the workshop as One-slide pitches.
+Accepted short papers will be presented at the workshop as Five-slide pitches in 10 min presentations + 5 min Q&A.

 Papers will be peer-reviewed by at least two experts following a double-blind review process (therefore, the submissions should be anonymized).
 The reviewers will evaluate the novelty and originality of the research, assess the degree of innovation in addressing challenges or presenting new concepts, determine the significance of the research contribution to the broader field and analyse the potential impact on advancing knowledge or practical applications.